danielbodnar/awesome-stars/README.md

 ## gpt

+- [QuentinWach/obsidian_ai](https://github.com/QuentinWach/obsidian_ai) - Automatically organize and augment the quality of your obsidian.md notes with OpenAI's GPT3!
 - [langfuse/langfuse](https://github.com/langfuse/langfuse) - 🪢 Open source LLM engineering platform: Observability, metrics, evals, prompt management, playground, datasets.
 Integrates with LlamaIndex, Langchain, OpenAI SDK, LiteLLM, and more. 🍊YC W23
 - [arakoodev/EdgeChains](https://github.com/arakoodev/EdgeChains) - EdgeChains.js Typescript/Javascript production-friendly Generative AI.
 Based on Jsonnet.
 Works anywhere that Webassembly does.
 Prompts live declaratively & "outside code in config".
 Kubernetes & edge
 - [jasonjmcghee/plock](https://github.com/jasonjmcghee/plock) - From anywhere you can type, query and stream the output of an LLM or any other script